Intended Learning Outcomes

 - conduct an appropriate post-operative assessment

-- perform appropriate post-operative intervention followed by assessment of outcome
+- perform appropriate intervention following assessment outcome of the patient

 - consider discharge criteria for a patient